 - 3. The Board has considered the Response to the Notice to Cure, including the proposed corrective action plan to address the identified fiscal and governance concerns. - 4.
 The Board has considered, and approves of, the admissions preferences described in the Renewal Petition. - 5.
-The Board hereby approves the Renewal Petition for a five-year term, beginning on July 1, 2025, and ending on June 30, 2030, subject to the findings of fact set forth in the Staff Renewal Report published on September 4, 2024, and included in Exhibit C to this Resolution, and also subject to full satisfaction of the following conditions which must be met by the Charter School no later than the corresponding deadlines specified below. - a.
-District staff and the Charter School shall negotiate a memorandum of understanding addressing the respective rights and obligations of the parties consistent with the authorizer-charter relationship, which shall be approved by the respective governing boards of the parties prior to the commencement of the Charter School's renewal term on July 1, 2025. - b. [insert additional condition] - c. [insert additional condition, if applicable] - d. [insert additional condition, if applicable] - 6.
-The Superintendent or her designee shall have authority to determine whether the conditions specified above have been effectively met by the Charter School. - 7.
+The Board hereby approves the Renewal Petition for a five-year term, beginning on July 1, 2025, and ending on June 30, 2030, subject to the findings of fact set forth in the Staff Renewal Report published on September 4, 2024, and included in Exhibit C to this Resolution, and also subject to full satisfaction of the following condition which must be met by the Charter School no later than the corresponding deadline specified below. - a.
+District staff and the Charter School shall negotiate a memorandum of understanding addressing the respective rights and obligations of the parties consistent with the authorizer-charter relationship, which shall be approved by the respective governing boards of the parties prior to the commencement of the Charter School's renewal term on July 1, 2025. - 6.
+The Superintendent or her designee shall have authority to determine whether the condition specified above has been effectively met by the Charter School. - 7.
 The Superintendent or her designee is authorized and directed to take all other such actions as may be reasonably necessary to effectuate the purpose and intent of this Resolution.